Montreal Aquarium

 The Montreal Aquarium, also known as the Alcan Aquarium, was a public aquarium on St. Helen's Island, in Montreal, Quebec, Canada.
 Built for the 1967 World's Fair (Expo 67), the two-building site operated for nearly a quarter of a century in La Ronde before shutting down in 1991.
 The main aquarium building was demolished in 1997, but the pool building still remains.
-Apart from a brief re-purposing as a video game center, it has been vacant ever since.
+Apart from a brief re-purposing as a video game centre, it has been vacant ever since.

 History

 Montreal Aquadome (1967–1991)

 The Expo pavilion was originally sponsored by Alcan Aluminum Ltd., who built the site as a joint venture with the City of Montreal and the Zoological Society of Montreal.
 The two buildings that made up the site were known as the Alcan Pavilion.
 The main aquarium building featured penguin pools, exhibits space and a gift shop.
 The separate dolphin pool building, the Alcan Marine Circus, had a 900-seat auditorium, show pool and holding tanks.

 The city planned in 1988 to move the aquarium to a more popular location at the Old Port, but the plan did not come through when the city was mired in recession in the early 1990s.

 On September 15, 1991, the aquarium officially closed.
 Most of its exhibits were transferred to the Biodome.

 The main aquarium building was demolished, leaving just the former dolphin pool building.